renypayus/iglossary/README.md

 ```

 Third, I created term structure on **Term.swift** that will store all the data we need to build this App.
-This struct will confirm to Codable, Hashable, and also Identifiable so that our list can iterate over the term list.
+This struct will confirm to `Codable`, `Hashable`, and also `Identifiable` so that our list can iterate over the term list.

 ```swift
 struct Term: Codable, Hashable, Identifiable {